gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 toposimplify -s 1e-9 -f < boroughs_topo.json | topoquantize 1e4 > londonBoroughs.json
 ```

-Notice how this step radically reduces the size of the topoJson file for complex shapefiles, in this case from 2Mb down to 15k.
+Notice how this step radically reduces the size of the topoJSON file for complex shapefiles, in this case from 2Mb down to 15k.

 ### Combining conversion steps